Reed-Coffland/Reed-Coffland/README(AboutMe).md

-- Hi, I’m @Reed-Coffland
+- Hi, my name is Reed Coffland!
-- I’m interested in learning all that I can in the realm of IT, Cybersecurity, coding, and more!
+- I’m interested in learning all that I can in the realm of IT, Cybersecurity, coding, and more.
 - I have recently completed The Ohio State University's Cybersecurity Bootcamp with a 95% overall.
 I am currently working to complete the CompTIA Sceurity+ certification exam this month.
 - How to reach me: Email: reedcoffland@outlook.com | Phone: (614)592-4880
 - Pronouns: He/Him